– Paul J Meyer

 What does it take to manage project communication?

-These reports contain information about current status of various activities and project constraints against their baselines (schedule, cost, scope) and updated forecasts such as estimate at completion (EAC), estimate to complete (ETC) and to-complete performance index (TCPI).
-These are part of the earned value method and forecasting methods from Control Costs process we discussed earlier.
-This information is communicated to stakeholders.
+These performance reports contain information about current status of various activities and project constraints against their baselines (schedule, cost, scope) and updated forecasts such as estimate at completion (EAC), estimate to complete (ETC) and to-complete performance index (TCPI).

 Communication-related policies, templates, guidelines and processes mandated by the performing organization.
 Communication-related lessons learnt from other project managers in the past could be of great help for the project manager.